alzel/metabolic-networks-modelling/README.md

-urse designed for the EBI In Silico Systems Biology 2016 course, metabolic networks modelling with COBRApy.
+Course designed for the EBI In Silico Systems Biology 2017 course, metabolic networks modelling with COBRApy.
 ===================================

 ## Course Aims and Overview

 This course teaches the basics of flux balance analysis to model metabolic networks at steady state and simulate the models in python.
-It integrates explanations and exercises, building the necessary knowledge to enable participants to build and simulate their own genome-scale model (GEM) of yeast metabolism.
+It integrates explanations and exercises, building the necessary knowledge to enable participants to build, edit and simulate their own genome-scale model (GEM) of metabolism.

 The 'EBI_COBRApy_exercises.ipnb' is the main tutorial, which consists of explanations and exercises.
 Solutions are found in 'EBI_COBRApy_solutions.ipnb'.

 ## Audience

-This course is aimed at people with basic to intermediate knowledge of python and knowledge of basic linear algebra (array manipulation).
+This course is aimed at people with basic knowledge of python and basic knowledge of linear algebra.

 ## Required tools